By: Tom Ingram – Coastal Windows & Exteriors

 - Clean Gutters

 Over time, gutters fill with leaves, branches, and debris that can potentially be visible from the street.
-Make it a habit to clean out your gutters regularly during the spring months, during dry weather (starting at the downspout and working back), and also be sure to fix any broken or damaged areas.
+Therefore, regularly clean your gutters in dry spring weather—starting at the downspout—and promptly repair any damaged sections.

 - Upgrade lighting.

 A well-lit porch can easily add the wow factor to your home.
-If you have a simple overhead light, consider upgrading the fixture to something more of this era.
-If you have a single light next to your front entry way – consider hiring a lighting professional to come to your home and install a matching light on the other side.
-If you have a garage, you may want to consider taking the same actions around the car ports.
+You have a simple overhead light, consider upgrading the fixture to something more of this era.
+For balance, if you have only one light by your front entry, consider hiring a professional to install a matching one.
+And f you have a garage, you may want to consider taking the same actions around the car ports.
 If you have a nice elegant walkway – consider adding landscaping lights down your pathway.
 Your home will be more inviting when you make that walkway pop.
 More outdoor lighting ideas from lighting expert Lucy Dearborn of Lucia Lighting & Design.